Last Updated on September 20, 2023

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-The proper method to convert human years to dog years is a bit more difficult.
+The best method of converting human years into dog years is more complicated.

-- The beginning year of a dog’s life is approximately 15 years human.
+- The very first year of a medium-sized dog’s lifespan is about 15 years for humans.

-- The second year in a dog’s lifespan is roughly 9 years for humans.
+- The second year of a dog’s existence is roughly 9 years for humans.

-- From that point forward, every human year equals either four or five dogs years.
+- From that point forward each human year is equal to the equivalent of four to five dog years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.